-I always had a certain misconception about Rolex, this probably stems from knowing a used car trader, who for as long as I have known him has always worn a solid gold Rolex of some description, I’m pretty sure it’s a day date, but in typical wide boy, used car trader fashion, he’s always on the phone whilst the other arm is gesticulating around in the air, so I have never managed to get a good look at the watch in question.
-The more I think about it, the more I realise that the watch is probably just as fake as the MOT certificate that most of his cars come with!
+I always had a certain misconception about Rolex, this probably stems from knowing an East End market trader, who for as long as I have known him has always worn a solid gold Rolex of some description, I’m pretty sure it’s a day date, but in typical wide boy, market trader fashion, he’s always on the phone sorting out his next deal whilst the other arm is gesticulating around in the air, so I have never managed to get a good look at the watch in question.
+The more I think about it, the more I realise that the watch is probably just as fake as the Gucci handbags that he flogs from his market stall.

 But that’s the view I had about the brand, expensive, blingy and the sort of thing you bought to show off how much money you had.

 Turns out I was wrong!
 Whilst doing some research about Rolex online (I won’t bore you with my findings, if your on my site I’m guessing you know all about Rolex and what they do etc) I kept stumbling on reports about the BLNR, about what a special watch it was and how there are waiting lists in some cases of up to 2 years.
 The more I looked at pictures of this watch the more my appetite was whetted and the more I really wanted to handle one in the flesh.

 I put a call into ‘the one’ (if you are not sure who ‘the one’ is then you obviously havent read my blog), and it wasn’t too long before I got the call to say it had arrived.

 As soon as the assistant presented it to me I was smitten and I knew I was going to be walking out of the shop with it.

 - Case diameter:40mm

 - Crown: Screw down trip-lock at 3 o’clock

 - Date: Date with cyclops at 3 o’clock